Flight length

-The related term flight duration is defined as to the amount of time a single flight (segment) is scheduled to take from pushing back at the departure gate to arriving at its destination gate.
-It is formally defined by ICAO (International Civil Aviation Organization) as "The total time from the moment an aeroplane first moves for the purpose of taking off until the moment it finally comes to rest at the end of the flight" also referred to colloquially as "chocks to chocks" time.

-Flight duration is formally measured in hours & minutes as it is irrespective of geographic distance traveled.
-A route's flight duration can be affected by many things such as anticipated routings, weather, traffic, or taxiing times.
-Scheduled durations for the same route and airline can also vary on what aircraft is used.
+The related term flight time is defined by ICAO (International Civil Aviation Organization) as "The total time from the moment an aeroplane first moves for the purpose of taking off until the moment it finally comes to rest at the end of the flight", and is referred to colloquially as "blocks to blocks" or "chocks to chocks" time.
+In commercial aviation, this means the time from pushing back at the departure gate to arriving at the destination gate.
+Flight time is measured in hours and minutes as it is independent of geographic distance travelled.
+Flight time can be affected by wind, traffic, taxiing time, and aircraft used.